m0shaban/neofikr/GITHUB_PAGES_DEPLOYMENT.md

 2. Click on "Settings"
 3. Scroll down to the "Pages" section in the left sidebar
 4. In the "Source" dropdown under "Build and deployment", select "Deploy from a branch"
-5. In the "Branch" dropdown, select "main" and folder "/ (root)"
+5. In the "Branch" dropdown, select "master" and folder "/ (root)"
 6. Click "Save"
 7. Wait a few minutes for your site to deploy